LLNL/GridDyn/quickStart.md

 simulation final Dynamic statesize= 15, 0 non zero elements in Jacobian
 ```

-In this example at 1.0 seconds into the simulation the load on bus 1 is decreased by 0.1 pu.
-This results in a rise in the simulation frequency as the generator governor decreases power as frequency increases.
+In this example, at 1.0 seconds into the simulation the load on Bus1 is decreased by 0.1 pu.
+The generator frequency increases from the excess power production, and as the frequency increases the governor decreases the output pwer stabilizing the frequency.
 There is also a small rise in the bus voltages.
 The resulting output file is a CSV file so it can be read in a variety of software packages.
 In the Matlab folder of the repo is a Matlab class name timeSeries2 that can read both the csv and binary output
-files from the recorders in GridDyn dynamic simulations
+files from the recorders in GridDyn dynamic simulations.

 ```
 >>ts=timeSeries2('C:\msys64\home\top1\GridDyn\install\bin\twobusdynout.csv');